leifdalan/iso-auth-boilerplate/README.md

   * Store auth state on client to selectively render elements (eg. navigation)
   * "Double" protection from direct navigation (server redirect, client react-router redirect )
+7. Functional parity with client JavaScript omitted
-7. Robust & fun development workflow
+8. Robust & fun development workflow

 ####Notes
+* I've set an artificial lag on XHRs of 500ms to highlight the asynchronous server requests.
+This gives us the opportunity to verify that all navigation Flux actions are async, and can trigger a "loading" application state, as is always needed.

-I have set the babel [experimental stage to 1](https://babeljs.io/docs/usage/experimental/) to support [Object Rest/Spread Properties](https://github.com/sebmarkbage/ecmascript-rest-spread) as this can be used very handily in React components.
+* I have set the babel [experimental stage to 1](https://babeljs.io/docs/usage/experimental/) to support [Object Rest/Spread Properties](https://github.com/sebmarkbage/ecmascript-rest-spread) as this can be used very handily in React components.
 Since a transpiler is already running, I decided to practice and use as much ECMA 6 syntax as possible.

-Also, very importantly, I'm using a **branch of react-router** to support fluxible's context inside of the ```willTransitionTo()``` hook.
+* I'm using a <span style="font-weight:bold;text-decoration:underline;">branch of react-router</span> to support fluxible's context inside of the ```willTransitionTo()``` hook.
 This is a known issue for the two technologies, as discussed in [this issue](https://github.com/rackt/react-router/pull/590).
 The branch can be found [here](https://github.com/bobpace/react-router/tree/transitionContext) coutesy of [bobpace](https://github.com/bobpace).
 I plan to regularly rebase against the react-router master branch if they don't decide accept bobpace's PR.

+* Bonus feature: Functional parity without any JavaScript in the browser!
+Yes, this is an app written in JavaScript that doesn't need JavaScript to run.
+Obviously, in ```npm run server-only``` mode, ```History.pushState``` functionality doesn't apply.

 This is very much a __work in progress__, and I'm open to accepting issues or considering pull requests.